Homological mirror symmetry for the quartic surface: -categories

 \begin{remark} A linear category with one object is the same as an associative algebra, and similarly, an $A_\infty$-category with one object is an $A_\infty$-algebra.
 Slightly more generally, given a category $C$ with only finitely many objects $X_1,\dots,X_m$, one can form the {\em total morphism algebra}

 which is linear over the semisimple ring $R_m = \C \oplus \dots \oplus \C$ ($m$ summands).
 Again, the same holds for $A_\infty$-categories versus $R_m$-linear $A_\infty$-algebras, and we will use that frequently.
-Our notation will be that $u_1,\dots,u_m$ are the orthogonal idempotents in $R_m$, so $u_k A u_j = Hom_C(X_j,X_k)$. \end{remark}
+Our notation will be that $e_1,\dots,e_m$ are the orthogonal idempotents in $R_m$, so $e_k A e_j = \mathit{Hom}_C(X_j,X_k)$. \end{remark}

-\begin{remark} For concreteness, we stick to the ground field $\C$ for our exposition of the basic algebraic theory, but any other field would do just as well (later on though, we will make use of deformation theoretic ideas which work best in characteristic $0$).
-Defining $A_\infty$-categories over a ring is a more difficult issue, and the only simple solution is to assume that all the $hom$ spaces are projective modules.
-That of course holds automatically for the semisimple rings $R_m$.
-The only other ring of interest to us is $\Lambda_\N$, which requires special treatment because of its topology.
-Recall that for a $\Lambda_\N$-module $V_q$ which is $q$-adically complete, the following conditions are equivalent: (1) $V_q$ is torsion-free, which means that multiplication by $q$ is an injective endomorphism; (2) $V_q$ is topologically free, which means that projection $V_q \rightarrow V$ to the vector space $V = V_q \otimes_{\Lambda_q} \C = V_q/qV_q$ can be lifted to a topological isomorphism $V_q \rightarrow V \hat\otimes \Lambda_\N$.
-A {\em topological $A_\infty$-algebra} over $\Lambda_\N$ consists of a graded $\Lambda_\N$-module $\A_q$ such that each degree $k$ piece is complete and torsion-free.
-If $H(\A_q)$ is torsion-free, it is automatically also complete. \end{remark}
+\begin{remark} For concreteness, we take the ground field to be $\C$ for our exposition of the basic algebraic theory, but any other field would do just as well (later on though, we will make use of deformation theoretic ideas which work best in characteristic $0$).
+Defining $A_\infty$-categories over a ring is a more difficult issue, and the only elementary solution is apparently to assume that all the $hom$ spaces are projective modules.
+Besides $R_m$ (where this problem does not really arise because of semi-simplicity), the other ring of interest for us is $\Lambda_\N$, which requires special treatment because of its topological nature.
+Recall that for a $\Lambda_\N$-module $V_q$ which is complete in the $q$-adic topology, the following conditions are equivalent: (1) $V_q$ is torsion-free, which means that multiplication by $q$ is an injective endomorphism; (2) $V_q$ is topologically free, which means that projection $V_q \rightarrow V$ to the vector space $V = V_q \otimes_{\Lambda_q} \C = V_q/qV_q$ can be lifted to an isomorphism $V_q \rightarrow V \hat\otimes \Lambda_\N$.
+Of course, for finitely generated modules completeness is automatic, and topological freeness is the same as ordinary freeness.
+A {\em topological $A_\infty$-category} $\Cat_q$ over $\Lambda_\N$ consists of a set of objects, together with graded $\Lambda_\N$-modules $\mathit{hom}_{\Cat_q}(X_0,X_1)$ whose homogeneous pieces are topologically free (the compositions are automatically continuous). \end{remark}

 The twisted complex construction embeds $\Cat$ into a larger $A_\infty$-category which is closed under (appropriately understood) mapping cones.
-This can be broken into two steps: \begin{itemize} \item[(1)] The additive enlargement $\Sigma\Cat$ has objects which are formal sums
+This can be broken into two steps: \begin{itemize} \item The additive enlargement $\Sigma\Cat$ has objects which are formal sums

 where $F$ is some finite set, $X_f \in Ob\,\Cat$, and $\sigma_f \in \Z$.
 The morphisms between any two objects are